massimilianoSirgiovanni/GitHub_Overview_Summary_Tool/README.md

 The ```model_function.py``` file contains all the functions responsible for running the chatbot, as well as formatting its input and output properly.

-The ```reading_page.py``` file, on the other hand, includes all the methods used to extract the desired GitHub profile and perform any related pre-processing tasks (RAG).
+The ```reading_page.py``` file, on the other hand, includes all the methods used to extract the desired GitHub profile and perform any related pre-processing tasks.

 The ```logger.py``` file provides utility functions for creating and managing the log file.